Home

 He'd thought it would be fun

-Ever since he heard a story of
+Ever since he'd heard about

 A man who flew high as the sun.